 My name is Laura De Stefano (nee Humphreys) and before you look at me and start thinking “she’s just a kid!”
-I can assure you, I am older than I look!
-(30 this year…eek!)
+I can assure you, I am older than I look and am in fact in my 30s!

 My speciality is without doubt with guinea pigs.
-I have kept 32 guinea pigs over the last 16 years, even though I just have the 2 right now.
+I have kept 33 guinea pigs over the last 16 years, even though I just have the 3 right now.
 For over 10 years I have been a leading voice in the campaign to improve guinea pig care, medical care and welfare.
-I have published one book of my own relating to my experience with guinea pigs, Charlie’s Memoirs, with another book on general guinea pig care due out in Summer 2019.
+I have published one book of my own relating to my experience with guinea pigs, Charlie’s Memoirs, with another book on general guinea pig care in the works.
 I was also instrumental in designing, rewriting, contributing to and delivering the British Association of Rodentologists comprehensive 300-page professional textbook, which deals specifically with the veterinary care of guinea pigs and is sold to the veterinary profession.

 I also spent over 6 years working on “Guinea Pig Magazine” as second-in-command, in fact co-launching it even from the pilot issue as the only magazine dedicated to just guinea pigs.
 I did just about every job going in my years there, as it was an independent publishing setup with just 2-person operation; my jobs ranged between coming up with content ideas and researching them, sourcing contributors, seeking out potential advertisers and collaborators, right through to customer service, quiz creation, social media, website management, writing articles, editing content, proofreading and even writing content for the Editors letters!
 Despite it being what was once my dream job, I decided it was time to leave in 2016, as the opportunity for growth and development was restricted and the direction the editor was trying to drive me and the publication in no longer aligned with my vision.